1. PERSONAL FINANCE

 What are the three biggest strategies for paying down debt?

-• Debt snowball: Paying off your debt in the order of their outstanding balances, starting from the smallest.
+• Debt snowball: Pay off your debt in the order of their outstanding balances, starting from the smallest.

-• Debt avalanche: Paying off your debt in the order of their cost, starting with the highest interest rate.
+• Debt avalanche: Pay off your debt in the order of their cost, starting with the highest interest rate.

-• Debt consolidation loan: Getting a new loan to pay off multiple smaller debts.
+• Debt consolidation loan: Get a new loan to pay off multiple smaller debts.